 The Board of Directors of the Liechtenstein Institute of Professional Trustees and Fiduciaries appointed an Arbitration Committee in its resolution of 12 June 2018.
 The Arbitration Committee is responsible for the arbitration of any disputes between members of the Board of Directors; in particular in contested mandate transfer cases as set out in Article 18(3) et seqq. of the Rules of Conduct.

-The Board of Directors has elected the following persons as members of the Arbitration Committee for a term of office from July 1, 2023 to June 30, 2025 in accordance with Art.
+The Board of Directors has appointed the following persons as members of the Arbitration Commission for the term of office from July 1, 2023 to June 30, 2025 in accordance with Art.
 12a Para.
 3 of the Rules of Procedure:

 - HSH Prince Michael von und zu Liechtenstein (Chairman)

 - Substitute member for the Chairman: Anton Wyss

 - Substitute member for Dr. Stefan Wenaweser: Gerhard Meier